damitasalmon/Azure-SOC-Honeynet/readme.md

 To collect the metrics for the insecure environment, all resources were originally deployed, exposed to the  public internet.
 The Virtual Machines had their Network Security Groups open (allowing all traffic) and built-in firewalls disabled.
 All other resources were deployed with endpoints visible to the public Internet.

+### Implementing Security Controls

-To collect the metrics for the secured environment, Network Security Groups were hardened by blocking ALL traffic (with the exception of my workstation), and all other resources were protected by their built-in firewalls as well as Private Endpoint.
+To collect the metrics for the secured environment, Network Security Groups were hardened by blocking ALL traffic (with the exception of my workstation), and built-in firewalls enabled.
+Azure Key Vault and Storage Container were protected by disabling access to public endpoints and replacing them with rivate endpoints.

 ## Attack Maps Before Hardening / Security